opendocsg/slw-judgments-backfill/2004_SGHC_90/report.md

  (c) to show a question of law on which there is a conflict of judicial authority and a pronouncement from a higher court in the judicial hierarchy is desirable.

-23     In _Goh Kim Heong v AT & J Co Pte Ltd_ [2001] 4 SLR 262, I dealt with another application for leave to appeal.
+23     In _Goh Kim Heong v AT & J Co Pte Ltd_ <span class="citation">[2001] 4 SLR 262</span>, I dealt with another application for leave to appeal.
 After referring to the three decisions referred to above, I suggested that in determining whether to grant leave, the value of the proposed appeal and the costs and time burdens the appeal would place on the parties and the appellate court should also be taken into account.

 24     There appears to be some uncertainty whether a _prima facie_ case of error is sufficient basis for granting leave, as suggested in _Anthony s/o Savarimiuthu_ , or whether that should be limited to errors of law as stated in _Abdul Rahman_.